Web Frameworks: All You Should Know About

 - 2. Backend (Server-Side) Frameworks

-What is a framework in Web Development?
+What is a Web Development Framework?

 A web framework often referred to as a web application framework is a pre-built set of libraries, software tools, and best practices that support the overall software development of web apps.